nerdius/kicad-library/README.md

 1. Go to KiCad and load the schmatic library editor.
 2. Select your working library.
 3. On the top toolbar, click the _Import component_ button.
+4. Select for the desired component librery file.
-4. If you want to, do some final edits, tweaks, customizations, etc.
+5. If you want to, do some final edits, tweaks, customizations, etc.
+6. On the top toolbar, click _Update current component in current library_ button.
-5. Save the library and confirm your changes.
+7. Save the library and confirm your changes.

 **<p align="center">Happy designing!</p>**